YYGIRL/cgm-in-the-cloud-pebble-wf/README.md

 # cgm-in-the-cloud-pebble-wf
-CGM in the Cloud watchface.
+CGM in the Cloud pebble watchface.
 Showing blood sugars and trends on a pebble watch.
 Shows time of last reading, and delta of BG of last reading.
 Option to show mg/dL or mmol.

 Vibrates on user configured low and high blood sugars, or can be turned off.
 Vibrations are snoozed and patterns changed on user configured settings.